ZhouWeiJosh/zhouweijosh/README.md

-### Hi there 👋
+### Greetings 👋

--Hi, I'm Joshua
+-I'm Joshua
 -I'm interested in Robotics
--I'm currently learning ROS2/Gazebo
+-I'm currently learning about Probablistic Robotics and ROS2
--I'm a Sophomore in Computer Engineering
+-I'm a Junior in Computer Engineering

 <!--